somritabanerjee/cme216-spring-2020/syllabus.md

 An overall score of 70% is required in order to receive a CR score in the course.
 Assignments will be accepted up to 1-day late for 80% of their original value (unless there is an OAE accommodation).

 We will use [gradescope](https://www.gradescope.com/courses/102338) for homework submission and grading.
 Search for CME 216 Spring 2020.
-You should be automatically enrolled in you are listed on canvas.
+You should be automatically enrolled if you are listed on canvas.

 The final project will be determined by each student.
 It should be based on one of the topics covered during the quarter, such as TensorFlow, physics-informed learning, or reinforcement learning.
 You will have to prepare a 5-page report.
 For the project you will have to